NORTH SIDE GRAIN CO

 MARKET SUMMARY:

-are 10 to 11 cents higher; wheat futures are 5 to 7 cents higher.
+flat to 1 cents higher; wheat futures are 8 to 14 cents lower.
+The U.S. stock

+market is sharply higher at midday with the S&P 130 points higher.
 The U.S.

-stock market is mixed at midday with the S&P 5 points higher.
-The U.S. Dollar

-Index is 6 higher.
+Dollar Index is 60 points lower.
 The interest rate products are firmer.
-Energy trade is mixed
+Energy

 CORN:

-Corn futures are 1 to 2 cents higher at midday with trade trying to extend
+Corn futures are 7 to 8 cents lower at midday after two-sided trade as early

-March chart, support is the 20-day moving average at $4.44, which we are just
+start the day.
+On the May chart, support is the 20-day moving average at $4.54

 SOYBEANS:

-Soybean futures are 10 to 11 cents higher at midday with broad product
+Soybean futures are flat to 1 cent higher at midday with two-sided action as

 WHEAT:

-Wheat futures are 5 to 7 cents higher at midday with trade working back
+Wheat futures are 8 to 14 cents lower at midday with action fading again as

-week.
-Weather for the Plains looks generally warm into midmonth with the
+in the short term.
+Weather for the Plains looks to stay warm with the second

 David Fiala can be reached at dfiala@futuresone.com